arazthexd/3DSynGen/README.md

 # 3DSynGen
 This is my thesis project and it's super incomplete.
 It will hopefully be much more documented and things will make more sense some time in the future :D

+Note: This project is under heavy development and only the parts that are at least somewhat stable and finalized will be pushed to this public repository.

 # TODO
 Primary model results satisfactory.
 The next steps:
 - [ ] 3D geometry as conditions for the model